Michael Gibson (soccer)

-Michael Gibson (born 1 March 1963 in Australia) is an Australian soccer player who represented the Australia national soccer team on 7 (1 A-International and 6 B-Internationals) occasions.
+Michael Gibson (born 1 March 1963) is an Australian soccer player who represented the Australia national soccer team on 7 (1 A-International and 6 B-Internationals) occasions.

 Club career

 Over the course of his career Gibson turned out for St George Saints, Blacktown City Demons, Newcastle Breakers, Sydney Olympic, Bonnyrigg White Eagles, Marconi Stallions, Sydney United, Penrith City SC, Parramatta Power, Schofields Scorpions and Canterbury-Marrickville.
 Overall, he played 288 times in the Australian National Soccer League (NSL).

 International career

 Gibson represented his nation on 7 occasions between 1985 and 1989 (1 A-International and 6 B-Internationals).
-His sole A International appearance for Australia was on 9 March 1988 in an Olympic Games qualification match against Taiwan at Hindmarsh Stadium in Adelaide.
+His sole A International appearance for Australia was on 9 March 1988 in an Olympic Games qualification match against Taiwan at Hindmarsh Stadium in Adela* National Soccer League Premiership: 1996-97ide.
 Australia won the match 3–2.